 In 2017, the Florida legislature expanded the immunity granted by the state's stand-your-ground law.
 The new version of the statute requires prosecutors in a pretrial immunity hearing to shoulder the burden of proving by clear and convincing evidence that the defendant did not act in self-defense, a burden that previously was imposed on the defense by a preponderance of the evidence.
 See Fla.
-Stat. § 776.032.
+Stat. § 776.032(4).
 In Love v.
 State, 286 So.
 3d 177 (Fla.
 2019), the Florida Supreme Court held that the amended statute applied to pending cases so long as the immunity hearing was held after the statute's effective date.

-For an article arguing that the immunity granted to defensive force in Florida and a quarter of the states is a "concept ... foreign to the Anglo-American legal tradition" and has had the result of "increasing violence, diminishing the institution of the jury, delegitimizing criminal law outcomes, and undermining judicial economy," see Eric Ruben, Self-Defense Exceptionalism and the Immunization of Private Violence, 96 SO.
+For an article arguing that the immunity granted to defensive force by stand-your-ground laws in Florida and a quarter of the states is a "concept ... foreign to the Anglo-American legal tradition" and has had the result of "increasing violence, diminishing the institution of the jury, delegitimizing criminal law outcomes, and undermining judicial economy," see Eric Ruben, Self-Defense Exceptionalism and the Immunization of Private Violence, 96 SO.
 CAL.
 L. REV. 509 (2023).

 Amber Guyger, an off-duty white police officer in Dallas, was charged with murder when she entered the apartment one floor above her own and shot the resident of that apartment, Botham Jean, a Black accountant who was sitting on his living room sofa watching television and eating a bowl of ice cream.
 Guyger testified that she thought she was in her own home and Jean was an intruder.
 Even though she was in the wrong apartment and claimed she didn't notice Jean's red doormat or the illuminated apartment number on the door, the judge instructed the jurors that they could consider the castle doctrine.
 But the jury rejected Guyger's self-defense claim, convicting her of murder and sentencing her to ten years in prison.
 See Marina Trahan Martinez, Ex-Officer Is Guilty of Murder in Neighbor's Death, N.Y.
 TIMES, Oct.
 2, 2019, at A11; Reis Thebault & Brittany Shammas, Officer Who Fatally Shot Neighbor Found Guilty of Murder, WASH.
 POST, Oct.
-2, 2019, at A3; Marina Trahan Martinez et al., Former Officer Who Shot Her Neighbor Is Sentenced to 10 Years in Prison, N.Y.
+2, 2019, at A3; Marina Trahan Martinez et al., Former Officer

+Who Shot Her Neighbor Is Sentenced to 10 Years in Prison, N.Y.
 TIMES, Oct.
 3, 2019, at A17.
 The court of appeals affirmed Guyger's conviction, rejecting her argument that she was guilty at most of criminally negligent homicide, and both the Texas Court of Criminal Appeals and the U.S. Supreme Court declined to consider the case.
 See Guyger v.
 State, 2021 Tex.
 App.
 Lexis 9341 (Tex.
 App.
 Nov.
 17, 2021), review denied, 663 S.W.3d 123 (Tex.
 Crim.
 App.), cert. denied, 143 S. Ct.
 407 (2022).
+In a civil suit filed against Guyger, a jury awarded Jean's family almost \$100 million in damages, but she is unlikely to be able to pay the money.
+See Shaila Dewan, Police Shooting Victim's Family Might Never See a Payout, N.Y.
+TIMES, Nov.
+25, 2024, at A19.